garthk/zsh-xdg-environment/README.md

 00. I use "attitude problem" here to describe taking more care than the observer might value.
 You might think it more emotive than necessary.
 With respect, I disagree.
-If you don't catch on to the norm enforcement¹ when it starts with a seeingly idle comment&emdash;"wow, you care a lot about X"&emdash;beware it might escalate until you get the point.
+If you don't catch on to the norm enforcement¹ when it starts with a seeingly idle comment&mdash;"wow, you care a lot about X"&mdash;beware it might escalate until you get the point.
 As Yossi Kreinin unpacked in great detail in 2015, [any work management don't value is left to the insane][yk15].
 Hazel Weakly [later][hw24] nailed it in a single sentence: